 You will increase your knowledge of snow and avalanches, learn which areas to avoid, and improve your understanding of reports and forecasts.
 Each course will consist of an indoor introduction to avalanche theory followed by a practical session on the hill.
-The courses are staffed on a 1:4 ratio with highly experienced MIC holders.
-The cost of the course includes instruction & refreshments at the start and end of the day.
+The courses are staffed on a 1:4 ratio with highly experienced WMCI holders and /or SAIS Avalanche Forcasters.
+The cost of the course includes instruction & one nights accommodation at Mill Cottage the night before your course.

 This course is run 'on foot'.
 If you want a course specifically on ski or board, check out Snowsport Scotland.
 Each course participant will be loaned a transceiver, shovel and probe to use during the course.